 Date: 6 Thursdays, April 20 - May 25, 2023

 Time: 1:00 PM - 3:00 PM

 Instructor: Dana Meachen Rau

-This six-week workshop will offer writers a pause from personal and professional obligations to play with words, with a promise that we will repeat it as a habit.
-Once a week, as we sit down together, I’ll present an inspirational reading, image, or activity to give our brains (and muse) somewhere to settle.
-We’ll let that prompt us to write for 45 minutes of uninterrupted time to see what bits of ourselves escape onto paper.
-Then we’ll reconvene to discuss.
+Once a week, for six weeks, we’ll pause from our personal and professional obligations to play with words, with a promise that we we’ll repeat it as a habit.
+Each class, I’ll present an inspirational reading, image, or activity and we’ll discuss.
+We’ll let that prompt us to write for 30 to 40 minutes of uninterrupted time to see what bits of ourselves escape onto paper.
+Then we’ll reconvene and chat.
 We won’t critique each other’s work.
-Instead, we’ll offer encouragement and gratefulness for any bit of voice we’re willing to share.
+Instead, we’ll offer encouragement and gratefulness for any bit of our voices and stories we’re willing to share.

 About the Instructor

-Dana Meachen Rau has written more than 350 books for children in a variety of genres.
+Dana Rau has written more than 350 books for children in a variety of genres.
 She graduated from Trinity College in Hartford, Connecticut, with degrees in both creative writing and art history, and has worked in the publishing world as an editor, author, and illustrator.
-Since attending Vermont College of Fine Arts for her master’s degree in Writing for Children and Young Adults, she has also taught writing and literature classes at the University of Hartford, the Highlights Foundation, and the Mark Twain House.
+Since attending Vermont College of Fine Arts for her master’s degree in Writing for Children and Young Adults, she has also taught writing and literature classes at the University of Hartford, the Highlights Foundation, the Mark Twain House, and the Farmington Valley Arts Center.
+She is also a mixed media artist.
 Dana lives in Burlington, Connecticut.
-Visit Dana's website.